Subbotniks: Under Alexander I and Nicholas I

 Under Alexander I's policies of general tolerance, the Subbotniks enjoyed a great deal of freedom.
 But the Russian clergy opposed them and killed about 100 Subbotniks and their spiritual leaders in Mogilev, in present-day Belarus, including the former archbishop Romantzov.
 In addition, Romantzov's young son was tortured with red-hot irons before being burned at the stake.
 The Subbotniks came to an agreement with the Russian Orthodox priests and succeeded in gaining a measure of peace for a period.
 To compensate the Church for any loss of finances due to the Subbotniks leaving their congregations, the members of the sect undertook to pay the Church the usual fee of two Russian rubles for every birth and three rubles for every marriage.
 The tsar permitted the Subbotniks to profess their faith openly, but prohibited them from hiring rabbis or proselytizing among Christians.

 Under Nicholas I, the Subbotniks began to feel restless.
 Some wanted to embrace Judaism and traveled into the Pale of Settlement in order to learn more about Judaism.
 Upon learning this, the Russian government sent a number of priests to the Subbotniks to try to persuade them to return to Russian Orthodoxy.
 When the priests did not meet with any appreciable success, the government decided to suppress the Subbotniks with force.
 In 1826, the government decided to deport those who lived openly as Subbotniks to internal exile in the above-mentioned regions in the Caucasus, Transcaucasia, and Siberia.
 At the same time, it prohibited Jews and members of the Russian Orthodox Church from settling among any Subbotniks.

 Zionism and settlement in Ottoman Palestine

 Subbotnik communities were among early supporters of Zionism.
 During the First Aliyah at the end of the 19th century, thousands of Subbotniks settled in Ottoman Palestine to escape religious persecution due to their differences with the Russian Orthodox Church.
 Some Subbotniks had immigrated to Ottoman Palestine even prior to the First Aliyah.

 The Subbotniks faced hurdles when intermarrying into the wider Jewish population, as they were not considered Jews according to halakha.
 They were noted for often being more religiously observant than the mostly secular Jewish Zionist population in that period.
 They Hebraized their surnames to assimilate.
 Within a short period, the descendants of Subbotnik Jews who arrived in Ottoman Palestine in the late 19th century had completely blended and inter-married into the wider Jewish population of Israel.

-The Tora-centered Bnei Moshe movement ties with the Subbotniks and formed the majority of the port Jaffa's population.
-In 1904, later famous Zionist rabbi Abraham Isaac Kook was invited by them to become their rabbi.
-The appointment of Rav Kook brought them closer to the Jewish religious mainstream.